-GRANTS AND SCHOLARSHIPS are gifts which do not have to be repaid.
+GRANTS, SCHOLARSHIPS and AWARDS are gifts which do not have to be repaid.
 Gift aid comes from several sources: federal and state governments, colleges, and private organizations.
-In most cases, grants are based on financial need while scholarships are based on academic achievement or other talents.
+In most cases, grants are based on financial need while scholarships and awards are based on academic achievement or other talents.
 Dickinson is an NCAA Division III school; we cannot award scholarship assistance based on athletic performance, talent or promise.

 Federal Pell Grant is the largest federal gift aid program, available only to families of relatively modest means.
-The amount of the grant varies according to both need and annual appropriation levels, the maximum Pell Grant for 2023-24 is \$7,395.
+The amount of the grant varies according to both need and annual appropriation levels, the maximum Pell Grant for 2024-2025 is \$7,395.
 The amount of the award is based on data provided on the FAFSA.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are disbursed directly by the College to students with the highest calculated need.
-FSEOG funds are awarded only to Pell Grant recipients.
+FSEOG funds are offered only to Federal Pell Grant recipients.
+Students with no remaining Federal need-based eligibility may not be eligible for the FSEOG.